Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial

-To define the 2-sums of ribbon graphs we suppose that $\bG$ and $\bH$ are ribbon graphs, $f$ is an edge of $\bG$, and $e$ is an edge of $\bH$.
-Further we suppose that both $e$ and $f$ have a local orientation (i.e., a notion of clockwise for that edge) and that they are both directed (i.e., both edges have a head and a tail).
-Convert $\bG$ and $\bH$ to arrow presentations reading off the directions of the $e$-labelled and $f$-labelled arrows so that that they agree with the local edge orientations.
-Distinguish the two arrows that arose from the heads of $e$ and $f$ in the ribbon graphs.
-Form the 2-sum of the arrow presentations, then convert back to ribbon graphs.
+To define the two-sums of ribbon graphs we suppose that $\bG$ and $\bH$ are ribbon graphs, with an edge $a$ in common, but otherwise disjoint.
+Further suppose that in each of $\bG$ and $\bH$ that the edge $a$ has a local orientation (i.e., a notion of clockwise for that edge) and is directed (i.e., has a head and a tail).
+Convert $\bG$ and $\bH$ to arrow presentations reading off the directions of the $a$-labelled arrows so that that they agree with the local edge orientations.
+Distinguish the arrow that arose from the head of $a$ in each ribbon graph.
+Form the two-sum of the arrow presentations, then convert back to ribbon graphs.

+\begin{example} Figures~\ref{fig:rgs1} and~\ref{fig:rgs2} shows two ribbon graphs $\bG$ and $\bH$ and their arrow presentations.
+Their two sum is shown as an arrow presentation in Figure~\ref{fig:rgs3} and as a ribbon graph in Figure~\ref{fig:rgs5}.
+Let $\bH'$ be the same as $\bH$ but with the edge named $a$ now named $c$.
+Then $\bG \oplus_2 \bH'$ (formed with respect to $c$) is shown as an arrow presentation in Figure~\ref{fig:rgs4} and as a ribbon graph in Figure~\ref{fig:rgs5}. \expleend \end{example}

-As shown in~\cite{serpar} the 2-sum operation for ribbon graphs and for multimatroids are compatible operations.
+As shown in~\cite{serpar} the two-sum operation for ribbon graphs and for multimatroids are compatible operations.